 Introduction To Waterfall Model

-Waterfall model is one of the earliest model of software development in which tasks are executed in a sequence manners where we start from top with feasibility and flow down through various tasks with implementation into the live environment.
-Requirements flow into design, which in turn flow into building or implementation and finally on into tests.
-As testing process occurs at the end of the model, it has been difficult to get feeds passed backwards up the waterfall.
+The waterfall model is one of the earliest models of software development in which tasks are executed in a sequence manner where we start from the top with feasibility and flow down through various tasks with implementation into the live environment.
+Requirements flow into the design, which in turn flow into building or implementation and finally on into tests.
+As the testing process occurs at the end of the model, it has been difficult to get feeds passed back up the waterfall.

 To work on the waterfall model we need to understand its application approach based on both internal and external factors which can be as follows :